Olayanju-1234/Scaffold-Express/README.md

 ## Installation

-To install this app, you will need to clone the repo and run `npm install` to install the dependencies.
+To install this app, run `npm install scaffold-express` in the terminal.

 ## Usage

-To use this app, you will need to run `node scaffold-express <project_name>` to start the server.
+To use this app, you will need to run `scaffold-express create <project_name>` to generate express project template.

 ## License